jackcasstlesjones/kickstart-modular.nvim/README.md

 - `Q` to quit all Neovim instances.
 - Format on save, or with `<leader>mp`, using [conform](https://github.com/stevearc/conform.nvim) and Prettier.
 - Use the [emmet-language-server](https://github.com/olrtg/emmet-language-server) just like VSCode.
+- Highlight a selection in Visual Mode and use `S` followed by a parentheses or bracket to wrap that character around the selection using [surround](https://github.com/kylechui/nvim-surround/blob/main/lua/nvim-surround/config.lua)

 ## UI